Program for the prevention and treatment of STI-HIV-AIDS

 Publications

-The strategy to distribute vouchers directly at sites where vulnerable populations work or congregate and which enable them to obtain health services at a clinic of their choice has been proven to be highly cost-effective.
+The strategy to distribute vouchers directly at sites where vulnerable populations work or congregate has been proven to be highly cost-effective.

 The strategy has received wide international recognition.
 The Nicaraguan experience has set an example for many other countries, and has been praised in publications from UNAIDS, WHO, The World Bank and others.
-See list of publications on the voucher schemes developed in Nicaragua Publications Vouchers 2008.doc New
+A list of publications on the voucher schemes developed in Nicaragua is available at this link.
+Publications Vouchers 2010.pdf

 For further information please contact Dr. Zoyla Segura Guevara coordinator of the Program for the prevention and treatment of STI-HIV-AIDS.